ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 {{< img src="images/ntp-gps-udev-rules.png" alt="GPS udev rules" class="alignleft" >}}

 The next thing to get in place is the udev rule to set up the symlinks for our GPS device.
-Using your favorite editor you can create the `/etc/udev/rules.d/99-gps.rules` file with the following:
+Using your favorite editor, you can create the `/etc/udev/rules.d/99-gps.rules` file with the following:

 {{< highlight shell >}}
 KERNEL=="pps0", SYMLINK+="gpspps0"
-KERNEL=="ttyAMA0", SUBSYSTEM=="tty", MODE=="0777", SYMLINK+="gps0"
+KERNEL=="ttyAMA0", SUBSYSTEM=="tty", MODE="0777", SYMLINK+="gps0"
 {{< /highlight >}}

-Now we can move to installing the actual software.
+Now we can move to install the actual software.
 Thankfully this is all available through the software repository and able to use `apt` to install it.
-It is generally a good idea to make sure you have everything up to date as well so here are the commands I executed:
+It is generally a good idea to make sure you have everything up to date as well, so here are the commands I executed:

 {{< highlight conf >}}
 sudo apt update